Electric Bike Buying Considerations if You’re a Heavier Rider

 You may find a suspension seatpost to be a viable alternative to full suspension.
 This is a seatpost with shock absorbing technology, which you can replace the existing seatpost on the bike with.
 These seatposts can absorb any bumps and impacts whilst cycling, to provide comfort.

 There are suspension seatposts especially for heavier riders, available on the market.
-Kinektextlink-7288641 makes a good range of these suspension seatposts for heavier riders.
+Kinekt makes a good range of these suspension seatposts for heavier riders.
 These particular suspension seatposts have heavier duty parts to accommodate more weight.
 So aside from the suspension benefits, these heavy-duty suspension seatposts are likely to be better equipped to deal with more weight than the seatpost that came with the bike.

 Gears